jamesolano2001/Turn-based-RPG-Game/README.md

 ### Game rules
 ---
+-The player is tasked to defeat all 9 of the monsters on Earth.

+-Using different elemental attacks in a turn-based battle system to fight the monsters.

+-The health bar of each monster will be deducted depending on attack type.

+-After defeating the monster, the player will gain a gear that can add beneficial effects (ex attack boost, health increase, etc).

+-The player’s health bar will be reset before every battle.

+-After defeating the final boss monster, the total score of how well the player did is shown.

 ### Features & Coding requirements
 ---
 -Save/Load Game - Use of File I/O in order to save the name/level/status of the user.
 Information related to the player (ex.
 Current health, inventory, score, etc) will be saved in that file.
 Once the player opens up the game at a later time, the game will check if there exists a save-file, if one exists, then the game will input the file into the program to load the current progress of the player.